 We can heal or hurt people simply by the judgements we make about them.
 When we extend healing to others, we also heal ourselves.
 The ability to choose between the discomfort of becoming aware of our judgemental habits of mind and the discomfort of being ruled by them, is a vitally important self-management practice.

-This week, the small, tight-knit specialist peer group I belong to learned that one of us, (I’ll call him Andrew – not his real name), appears to have committed and confessed to a repugnant crime.
+The small, tight-knit specialist peer group I belong to learned that one of us, (I’ll call him Andrew – not his real name), appears to have committed and confessed to a repugnant crime.
 Anguished family members are in turmoil, distressed beyond words.
 Andrew is isolated and tormented.
 His friends are bereft.
 Some in our group call for his immediate and permanent expulsion, some wonder how to respond to his need for help, others are speechless.
 The group’s purpose and activities are completely unconnected with the awful circumstances.
 We have no predetermined protocols to deal with the situation.
 What, apart from personal reflex reactions and conventional impulses, ought to or could guide our responses?

 I firmly support the need to be held accountable for our actions and to experience the consequences of them.
 But others’ comprehensive condemnation (especially when collective) can be cruel and permanently destructive.
 In the months and years ahead, will we be be proud of the attitudes we decide to take and hold now?

-Back to Andrew.
 Societal “rules” in the form of community expectations, amplified by social media group think, would almost certainly support his permanent casting-out and vilification.
 It’s what we do, right?
 But those positions are often not the basis of right relationships.
 They do nothing to help people heal, or advance us as a species.
 We all need healing for something.
 What support would we want from our communities if we ourselves went off the rails and betrayed or damaged those close to us?

-Whatever is Andrew’s offending are matters between him, those he has hurt, and authorities likely to hold him accountable to applicable laws.
-What we (in the peer group) could and I hope will do, is step back thoughtfully, hold our own counsel (be discreet and circumspect in our thoughts, words and acts), and allow those extraordinarily difficult matters to be addressed without further inflaming and awfulising them.
+Whatever Andrew’s offending is a matter between him, those he has hurt, and authorities likely to hold him accountable to applicable laws.
+What we (in the peer group) could and I hope will do, is step back thoughtfully, hold our own counsel (be discreet and circumspect in our thoughts, words and acts), and allow the extraordinarily difficult matters to be addressed without further inflaming and awfulising them.
 I intend to use the circumstances to learn, as I need to learn repeatedly, to love not hate, to heal not hurt, to extend kindness rather than hold harsh judgements.
 I hope not to follow societal expectations that are normal but unnecessary, unhelpful or unkind.
 I want to make this peaceful choice with gratitude for yet another opportunity to learn more about becoming who I want to be.

 We believe we collect evidence and then use it to make up our minds, but in fact we make up our minds and then collect evidence to support our beliefs.
 [Barbara Kingsolver, The Moral Universe]